ibm-cloud-docs/watson-assistant/web-chat-architecture.md

 ![web chat example home screen](images/web-chat-home-screen-lendyr.png)

-The appearance and behavior of the launcher icon, the home screen, and most other aspects of the web chat can be configured and extensively customized to match your website style and branding.
+The appearance and behavior of the launcher icon, the home screen, and most other aspects of the web chat can be configured and customized to match your website style and branding.
 For more information, see [Configuring the web chat](/docs/watson-assistant?topic=watson-assistant-web-chat-config).
 {: tip}

 ## Launcher appearance and behavior